 His practice has a significant commercial focus, and he currently acts for West Ham United Football Club in the much-publicised commercial litigation relating to the former Olympic Stadium, which is proceeding to trial in late November 2018 after numerous significant hearings before the High Court and Court of Appeal.
 He also acts in a range of cases with a cross-border element, and high-level professional/clinical negligence litigation.

 Luka regularly appears unled in the High Court, including in multi-day trials, and usually against significantly more senior opponents.
 He also has a considerable appellate practice, and has acted in cases before the Court of Appeal, Privy Council, and Bermudian Court of Appeal.

 Most significantly, he has received repeat instructions from the Premier League Football Club West Ham United, for whom he has dealt with a range of complex, high-level commercial issues including expert determinations and Court proceedings.

 Current and Recent Work

-- Atang & Another v Newatia & Credit Suisse Luka represented the Claimants in a professional negligence claim against a senior financial investment adviser, involving issues of breach of fiduciary duty and breach of the COBs rules;
+- Atang & Another v Newatia & Credit Suisse Luka represented the Claimants in a professional negligence claim against a senior financial investment adviser, involving issues of breach of fiduciary duty and breach of the COBS rules;

 - Luka has considerable experience of assisting members of chambers in preparing ex parte applications, including applications for freezing injunctions and third party disclosure orders.